HappySeaFox/sail/EXAMPLES.md

 sail::image_input input;
 sail::image image;

-// Starts reading the specified file.
+// Starts loading the specified file.
 //
 SAIL_TRY(input.start(path));

-// Read just a single frame.
-It's possible to read more frames if any.
+// Load just a single frame.
+It's possible to load more frames if any.
 Just continue
-// reading frames till read_next_frame() returns SAIL_OK.
+// loading frames till load_next_frame() returns SAIL_OK.
 If no more frames are available,
 // it returns SAIL_ERROR_NO_MORE_FRAMES.
 //
 // SAIL always outputs frames of the same size.
 //
 SAIL_TRY(input.next_frame(&image));

-// It's essential to ALWAYS stop reading to free memory resources.
+// It's essential to ALWAYS stop loading to free memory resources.
 // Avoiding doing so will lead to memory leaks. ~image_input() always
-// stops reading.
+// stops loading.
 //
 SAIL_TRY(input.stop());